zhjtwx/DeepFAN/README.md

       - model_name = fusion
       - resume = Save the trained model path
       - save_csv: Result output
-### Data
+### Sample Data
-Each CT data (nii format) was cut into 128×128×128 patches centered on the nodule and placed in the data/patch_nii folder.
-Here we store 5 cases as a reference.
-Detailed data preprocessing details can be found in the article description.
+Each CT data (nii format) was cropped into 128×128×128 patches centered on the nodule and placed in the data/patch_nii folder.
+Here we upload chest CT images of 5 cases from our dataset for demo purpose.
+Detailed data preprocessing details can be found in the submitted manuscript.
+Please note that the Sample Data is only provided to allow users to verify the workflow of the provided codes.
+Since the model weights are a key component of the DeepFAN model, which was derived from a commercial software, we are unable to disclose the specific values of the model weights at the moment.
+Users can train the model using their own datasets to get their own model weights.
+Interested researchers can submit a formal request via corresponding author’s email (Y.Y.), and we will consider granting access on a case-by-case basis following a qualification review.